Graham Marsh: Professional career

+Senior career

 As a senior, Marsh has played extensively in the United States on the Champions Tour winning six events including two senior majors: the 1997 U.S. Senior Open and the 1999 Tradition.
 He has also won the Japan Senior Open twice.

 Marsh is also active in golf course design through Graham Marsh Golf Design which he established in 1986.
 The company's early projects were in Australia and Japan, but it later branched out to other parts of Asia, Europe and the United States.
-His work has included courses such as The Vines Resort (Perth), Palm Meadows Resort(Gold Coast) Old Silo (Kentucky), Twin Creeks Golf and Country Club (New South Wales) and Terrey Hills Golf & Country Club just to name a few.

-In 1984, Marsh was made an MBE for services to golf.
-He is a past chairman of the PGA Tour of Australasia.
+His work has included courses such as The Vines Resort (Perth), Palm Meadows Resort (Gold Coast) Old Silo (Kentucky), Twin Creeks Golf and Country Club (New South Wales) and Terrey Hills Golf & Country Club just to name a few.
+During this era, Marsh was also the chairman of the PGA Tour of Australasia as well.

 In 2004, he became the first player on the four main golf tours (PGA Tour, European Tour, Champions Tour or the European Senior Tour) to ace the same hole twice in a tournament when he had a hole-in-one on No. 11 at Royal Portrush Golf Club during the 2004 Senior British Open Championship.

-His younger brother Rod Marsh was a distinguished Australian cricketer and coach.